 Just over a hundred years ago a narrow beam of X-rays was fired at a crystal for the very first time.
 The experiment – an early attempt to investigate the nature of this recently discovered radiation – showed that it was wavelike and so constituted a new type of light.
 Join Professor Stephen Curry, Department of Life Sciences, Imperial College, UK, to celebrate the International Year of Crystallography and discover how crystals have transformed our world.

 As the recent #hugaclimatescientistday campaign shows, there's a growing interest in the work undertaken by scientists.
-Join John Connor, CEO of the Climate Institute, in conversation with a panel of Sydney scientists.
-The first event in a regular Inspiring Science series featurong Sydney's Early Career Researchers, presented by Inspiring Australia (NSW) in partnership with City of Sydney.
+Join John Connor, CEO of the Climate Institute, in conversation with a panel of young Sydney scientists.
+With a welcome from NSW Chief Scientist & Engineer, Professor Mary O'Kane, this event is the launch of a regular Inspiring Science talks series that will showcase Sydney's up and coming early career researchers.
+Presented by Inspiring Australia (NSW) in partnership with City of Sydney.

 6:00-7:00pm, Wednesday 20 August, Customs House Library, L2 Reading Room.
 Book online or call 9265 9333